ConocoPhillips (COP) Dividends

 |Current Price||DDM Fair Value Target:||Forecasted Gain:|

 For dividend yielding stocks, the Dividend Discount Model (DDM) is a common valuation tool; it attempts to extrapolate a fair share price based primarily on the dividend the stock provides relative to a number of other quantiative aspects of its business.
-As for COP, the DDM model, as implemented by StockNews, implies a negative return of 11.53% relative to its current price.
-To help understand and contextualize the model's evaluation of COP, investors may wish to consider are:
+In the case of COP, the dividend discount model StockNews created for the company implies a negative return of 27.02%.
+Digging deeper, the aspects of Conocophillips's dividend discount model that we found most interesting were:

-- In comparison to other stocks in the mega-sized revenue class, it has a discount rate lower than 100% of dividend issuing stocks in its revenue class.
+- COP's annual revenue of 21 billion US dollars puts it in the mega-sized revenue class; relative to suck stocks, it has a discount rate lower than 100% of dividend issuing stocks in its revenue class.